city_hall

 The ADU Design Workshop is an opportunity for Boston homeowners who are interested in building an ADU in their home or on their property to get feedback from City staff before they submit a building permit application to the Inspectional Services Department.

-Workshops are held virtually (via Zoom) on the first Thursday of each month, from 4-5:30 p.m.
-Register at the link below.
+Workshops are held virtually (via Google Meet) on the first Wednesday and Thursday of each month, from 4-5:30 p.m.
+Register below.

 Hiring Architects and Contractors